 Several weeks ago Jake and I went to Homer.
 The ride from Anchorage to Homer is breath taking with the huge snow capped mountains coming straight out of the ocean……….and FIREWEED!.
 In July/August the fireweed blooms and it’s the most beautiful pink sight you’ve ever seen!
 I took this photo in Homer behind a bookstore.

 There is a story about fireweed that Alaskans love to tell.

-In September, the flowers are gone and the stalks slowly change color from green to red with bright red-orange leaves and this is when Alaskans say……….that summer is at an end and Fall is upon us.
+In September, the flowers are gone and the stalks slowly change color from green to red with bright red-orange leaves and this is when Alaskans say………."summer is at an end and Fall is upon us".
 Now, all you see is this beautiful bright red ground, miles and miles of red!
 This is the second reason how fireweed got its name.

 They say the inside of the fireweed stem is nutritious and is used to make jelly, syrup, ice cream, ointments, soaps, lotions, honey, and the early leaves are used in salads.
 I bet you didn’t know that!

 Did you also know you can buy fireweed seed in Wal-Mart, Fred Meyers, and Safeway?
 Many who come to visit and want to take home a little “Alaska”, will take it home and grow their own fireweed!

 I LOVE fireweed!
 And I don’t care if it is a weed.
 It’s beautiful and I look forward to it every summer!